TheHolyOneZ/Zircon-Dumper/CONTRIBUTING.md

 If you want to add an output format, you may not need to touch this repo at all — `docs/PLUGINS.md` covers the C ABI and the vendored Lua host.
 ---

+## AI assistance

+**How this was written.** The README, everything in `docs/`, and the comments throughout `src/` were written by Claude Opus 5.0.
+I used it for implementation help and for bug fixes as well.
+The architecture, the layering rule, [the CMake build and the CLI surface — replace or delete], the testing and the debugging are mine.

+I am saying this because it is visible if you look.
+The comment density in this repository is several times what it is in anything else I have published, and anyone comparing them would work it out.
+Better from me than inferred.

+**What it does not mean.** It does not mean the output was taken on trust. `docs/UE-Test.md` records seventeen targets, which games they were, what level each one reached, and the one that failed. `docs/ENGINEERING-LOG.md` has eight derivations that were wrong and how each was caught.
+None of that came out of a model — those are runs against games I own, and the bugs in them are ones I hit and fixed.
+The rule in `## Style` above, *say what was measured, not what should be true*, is the rule this project is actually built on, and it does not change depending on who typed the line.

+The cache bug in 0.4.0 is the example worth knowing.
+It passed every one of the six verification levels, because all three providers sat behind the same read cache and agreed with each other perfectly while all being wrong.
+It only reproduces through a sequence — attach, browse, leave the window open, change level, then dump.
+No amount of generated code or generated prose finds that.
+Somebody has to sit in front of the game.

+**If you contribute.** Use whatever tools you like; I do.
+Two conditions:

+1. **Say so in the PR.** One line is enough.
+It tells me what to read closely, and reviewing is the scarce thing here.
+2. **The rules in `## Tests` and `## Changing a derivation` do not bend.** A generated test still has to bite — revert the fix and watch it fail.
+A generated derivation still needs a positive distinguishing property, an independent anchor, and an A/B against real games with the targets named.
+Output you have not verified is not a contribution; it is work moved onto me.

+A patch you understand and can defend is welcome whoever helped write it.
+A patch you cannot explain is not, and that has always been the rule.

+---